LTLA/h5wasm-pthreads-MRE/README.md

 1. Install and activate the latest Emscripten (3.1.9).
 2. Run `./build.sh` to build the minimal example.
-3. Run `./run.sh` to run through 100 iterations of the test code.
+3. Run `./run.sh` to run through a few hundred iterations of the test code.

-This will usually give errors like:
+Once every hundred iterations or so, this will give sporadic errors like:

 ```
 RuntimeError: Aborted(segmentation fault)